The Best of Eastern Europe

 - Brasov - The Black Church - RON20

-Head south to Bucharest on the train today – the city is increasingly known for its cosmopolitan vibe and energy.
-While not the most beautiful or stylish city, there are some wonderful art nouveau buildings, ancient churches and monasteries, lush parklands, lakes and elegant boulevards.
-Romania's capital also likes big things – it’s home to one of Europe's biggest squares, and its Palace of Parliament is the second-largest building in the world!
-You'll embark on a guided walking tour around town to help you get your bearings, and then you have loads of free time to choose your own adventure.
-Explore some of the sights further or maybe seek out some traditional home-cooked Romanian food with your fellow travellers.
+Take a train to Bucharest today – the city is increasingly known for its cosmopolitan vibe and energy.
+Romania's capital also likes big things and is home to one of Europe's largest squares.
+The Palace of Parliament is also the second largest building in the world!
+When you arrive, set off on a guided walking tour around town to help you get your bearings.
+The rest of the afternoon is then free for you to choose your own adventure.
+Maybe explore some of the sights further or enjoy traditional home-cooked Romanian food with your fellow travellers – a great way to celebrate a trip well-travelled!

 - Hotel (1 night)